 When pins 4 and 7 are grounded simultaneously the vacuum servo should operate and open the throttle.
 If the brake and/or clutch pedals are operated during this test the vacuum servo should release.
 Hose leaks, leaky vacuum vent valves at the pedals and leaky servos are common reasons to fail this test.

 Pin 5 is the speed sensor input.
-For inductive senders use a low range AC voltage scale between pin three and ground.
+For inductive senders use a low range AC voltage scale between pin five and ground.
 AC voltage should increase as speed increases.